It’s the feast of St. Mary MacKillop today in New Zealand & Australia.

 I won’t go into the details of the life of St. Mary of the Cross in this reflection.
 There are many websites that give a good insight into the life and faith of this holy woman.

 You and I are created to be saints.

-Instead of following this wonderful adventure of faith, from our earliest years, we seek to avoid this life-giving invitation.
+Instead of following this wonderful adventure of faith, from our earliest years, we too often avoid this life-giving invitation.
 Like Adam and Eve in the garden we grasp at whatever looks promising.
-We become convinced that the bite of an apple can turn us into Gods.
+We become convinced that the bite of an apple can turn us into gods.

 sin: chasing fleeting mirages